CertusGroup/ciutshi/_sources/appendix_b.md.txt

 ###### Transition of Products and Services to External Stakeholder

 With clearly defined delivery and deprecation standards obtained through the requirements practices, this section should focus on packaging practices for data assets and services from appropriately secure systems to external stakeholders as part of project completion.
-This includes additional features of quality assuarance and integration that must pass both organization and customer standards for final requirement fulfillment.
+This includes additional features of quality assurance and integration that must pass both organization and customer standards for final requirement fulfillment.
 The data strategy should account for any critical gaps in this set of practices to ensure essential revision and adoption of data operations practices within evolving data architectures.

 #### Roadmap

-This roadmap covers the cumulative path of actions to be taken during the biennenial data strategy period to realize the data operations' requirements outlined in above sections.
+This roadmap covers the cumulative path of actions to be taken during the biennial data strategy period to realize the data operations' requirements outlined in above sections.

 ##### Action Plans toward Vision and Objectives

 This section lays out the two year timeline for all elements of the data strategy.
 Though this plan may change per organizational shifts, the action plan must be pursued to its fullest extent possible.
 Each of the above sections will have their own set of action plans making tasking per roles more simple and equitable for the array of personnel skills available.
-This consideration for delegation across sections and personnel should be seen as an opportunity to review and revise both plans and indeation towards essential integration to the institution's vision and objectives for the expected years encompassed by the data strategy.
+This consideration for delegation across sections and personnel should be seen as an opportunity to review and revise both plans and ideation towards essential integration to the institution's vision and objectives for the expected years encompassed by the data strategy.

 The organization may shift the format and systems through which action plans are conceived and executed.
 The core of the action plans utilization within the data strategy is in the consistent accountancy of critical shifts to any element of data asset management and governance.
 These considerations permit leadership to enable valuable feedback to data professionals regarding the strategy and the ultimate value delivered to the business model and the institutional array of customers and stakeholders.